-For many years I followed the name Nicieza (hardly knowing how to pronounce it) through the Marvel titles such as Cable, X-Force and the amazing full 50 issue run of Cable and Deadpool.
+For many years I followed the name Nicieza (hardly knowing how to pronounce it -"Knee-See-A-Zah") through the Marvel titles such as Cable, X-Force and the amazing full 50 issue run of Cable and Deadpool.

 Fabian has in the past been very humble about his ability, because he doesn’t believe he has anything epic to hang his hat on.
 What Fabian may be overlooking is that his thumbprint of style takes the place of any missing Seminole work.
 His humor was not evident at all in our conversation but it is unmistakable in print.
 Frankly I see him as the Tom Brady to Drew Bledsoe of football.
 Fabian Nicieza is that guy that was given a big break and eclipsed the needs.
 He didn’t blow any opportunity because he’s a damn good creative.
 Let’s face it the dynamic between Cable and Deadpool comes from the mind of Fabian Nicieza.

 When we sat down to talk, I believe Fabian found me to be a man looking for answers while being mindful of my place in the world.
 I was a reader, and there was only so much I should challenge in the establishment.
 At the same time, I hope to believe he understood I had a perspective of value.
 One he could share with his own colleagues at a later time should the subject come up and should it even be necessary.